mokadi-suryaprasad/kubernetes-notes/Kubernetes-errors/README.md

 kubectl logs <pod-name>
 ```

-3. # CreateContainerError - What It Means and How to Fix It
+ # 3.CreateContainerError - What It Means and How to Fix It

 ## What is CreateContainerError?
 `CreateContainerError` is an error that happens when a container cannot be created in a Kubernetes or Docker environment.
 This means something is preventing the container from starting.